SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 *That's technically not a lie, it is difficult to walk by wing alone.*

-"If you need to take a break just say so, I could even carry you if you get tired."
+"If you need to take a break, just say so, I could even carry you if you get tired."

 I giggle at the idea.
 "I'm fine, for now.
 Thank you, though."